That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 Level 2: the optimisers (once the basics are routine)

 5. Intermittent fasting light.
-12-14 hours of nothing between your dinner and your breakfast.
-Gives your body the chance to let insulin drop, switch on fat burning and kick off cellular maintenance (autophagy).
+12-14 hours of no food between dinner and breakfast.
+Gives your body the chance to let insulin drop, switch on fat burning and kick off cell maintenance (autophagy).

 6. Your breakfast makeover.
-Forget that “coffee on an empty stomach”, and definitely those chocolate-sprinkle sandwiches (crazy Dutch people!).
-Start your day with something that keeps your blood sugar steady:
+Forget “coffee on an empty stomach”, and definitely forget those chocolate-sprinkle sandwiches (mad Dutch habits!).
+Start your day with something that keeps your blood sugar stable:

-- Vegetables, eggs and healthy fats: energy without a crash
+- Vegetables, eggs and healthy fats: energy without the crash

 Why no sweet breakfast?
-Then you start your day with a blood sugar rocket.
-What goes up comes crashing down.
+Because then you start your day with a blood sugar rocket.
+What goes up comes crashing straight back down.
 That “healthy” porridge with honey, that smoothie bowl with fruit?
-You’ll be crashing again by 10 a.m.
+You’re crashing again by 10am.
 Start savoury and feel the difference.
 Your whole day changes.

-7. Use supplements strategically.
-Before you buy out half the chemist, focus on what really does something for your blood sugar:
+7. Using supplements strategically.
+Before you buy out half the chemist, focus on what actually does something for your blood sugar:

-- Berberine: a plant extract that shows positive effects on glucose metabolism in studies
+- Berberine: a herbal extract that shows positive effects on glucose metabolism in studies

 - Chromium: helps your cells become more sensitive to insulin

-- Ceylon cinnamon: use as a spice (in your yoghurt, in tea), not the cheap Cassia variety
+- Ceylon cinnamon: use as a spice (in your yoghurt, in tea), not that cheap Cassia variety

-Further down I share products that combine these ingredients smartly.
+Further down I share products that combine these ingredients cleverly.

 Level 3: the glucose ninja moves

 - Cold thermogenesis.
 End your shower with 30 seconds of cold water.
-Activates your brown fat, which burns glucose to make heat.
+Activates your brown fat, which burns glucose to generate heat.

 - The sleep-glucose connection.
 Less than 6 hours of sleep gives you up to 40% worse insulin sensitivity the next day.
 Treasure your sleep as if your life depends on it, because it does.

 - Cyclical ketosis.
 1-2 days a week under 50g of carbs.
 Trains your metabolic flexibility: your body learns to switch between glucose and fat as fuel.
-For me that was a serious turning point.
+For me, that was a real turning point.
 Metabolic flexibility is the new black. 😉

 From theory to practice: your new go-to breakfast

 Enough science and hacks.
-You’re probably wondering: “But Tanja, WHAT do I actually eat then?”
+You’re probably wondering: “But Tanja, what DO I eat then?”

 Because the supermarket is full of blood sugar bombs disguised as “healthy breakfast”.
-Porridge?
+Porridge oats?
 Sugar spike.
 Wholemeal bread?
 Sugar spike with a fancy name.
 Granola?
-Sugared sugar spike.
+Sugary sugar spike.

 These two recipes have become my holy grail.
-They keep your blood sugar steady, your energy constant, and bonus: they taste great too.
+They keep your blood sugar stable, your energy steady, and bonus: they taste amazing too.

 Wet: